mapbox/ecs-watchbot/docs/building-a-template.md

 **writableFilesystem mode**

 In writableFilesystem mode, the whole file system is writable and containers are stopped after every job.
-This refreshing of containers allows users to confidently expect their work to run in a fresh container every time, and allow them to write to anywhere on the filesystem.
-Fresh mode throughput values have not been confirmed yet, but it can be guaranteed to be slower than the default mode, due to the overhead of starting a new container after every job.
+This refreshing of containers allows users to confidently expect their work to run in a brand new container every time, and allows them to write to anywhere on the filesystem.
+This mode can be guaranteed to be slower than the default mode, due to the overhead of starting a new container after every job.

-Fresh mode has no restrictions to the file system: workers can write anywhere and read from anywhere, their files being instantly deleted after the job finishes and the container dies.
+writableFilesystem mode has no restrictions to the file system: workers can write anywhere and read from anywhere, their files being instantly deleted after the job finishes and the container dies.

 ### watchbot.template references